-They are tiny, harmless bumps that appear when the sweat ducts gets blocked.
+They are tiny, harmless bumps that appear when the sweat ducts get blocked.
 Besides occurring on your vagina, they can also appear on your face around the eyes, chest, underarms, and belly.
-This condition is characterised by flesh-colored pimples that are benign and they not tender to touch.
+This condition is characterized by flesh-colored pimples that are benign and they not tender to touch.

 Sometimes, they can grow bigger than you expect, but avoid popping or removing them.
 Since this can cause harm to skin that surrounds them.
 You should give them time to heal or have your doctor remove them.

 These are blisters that are filled with pus.
 They are often caused by the method of grooming such as waxing or shaving.
 The boils around the vagina can be caused by a leaden razor.
 The tools you use in your body should be cleaned since the bathroom can harbor bacteria.
 Therefore, ensure you regularly change your razor.
 In addition, before shaving make a protection of the vaginal skin with a soapy coating.

 Ross says that you should not pop or squeeze a boil yourself.
 This worsens its condition and spreads the infection.
 To relieve the discomfort, use a warm compress and wear loose underwear, and give it time to heal.
 If it persists, talk to your doctor and if necessary he may drain the infection.

 Related Link: 10 Things You Didn’t Know About Pubic Hair